 If you’re after subtle design – in other words, a tracker that’s incredibly slim and light, so barely even noticeable – the Flex 2 is your best bet.
 The tracker itself is actually a tiny pill-shaped plastic cell, which slips inside a band and is hidden away beneath the surface.
 Only the notification LEDs shine through, so you can track your steps for the day.

-All four of these trackers have detachable wristbands, which can be quickly popped off and replaced with a fresh colour or design, quickly and simply.
+All of these trackers have detachable wristbands, which can be quickly popped off and replaced with a fresh colour or design.
+Definitely handy for those nights out.

 The new Alta HR can be grabbed in a selection of colours, with the unit itself available in stainless steel as standard.
 A special edition gunmetal grey or rose gold version is also available, for £30 more.
-As for the wristbands, they come in black, blue grey, purple and orange, plus a pink version for the special edition rose gold model.
+As for the wristbands, they come in black, blue grey, purple and orange, plus a special edition rose gold model.

 Alta HR owners can also grab a leather band for an extra £20, in brown, indigo or lavender.
 And there’s even a proper ‘steel’ band, if you’d rather have style than light design.

-That Charge 2 model also sports a selection of band colours, plus the same special edition models as the Alta HR, so is just as customisable.
+That Charge 2 model also sports a selection of band colours, to suit your mood.
+And you get the same special edition models as the Alta HR, if you’re feeling plush.

 With the Flex 2, you get a much more limited range of band colours – just four in all.
 However, because of the very compact nature of the Flex 2, you can actually slip it into alternative types of jewellry.
 There’s a bangle and a pendant housing available from Fitbit, on top of the usual wristbands.
 And of course there’s the usual stylish options as well as the standard plastic bands.